 Titles: publications, course listings, movies, music, works of art

-- Use italics for titles of books, movies, operas, plays, albums and songs, computer/video games, newspapers and magazines, radio and television programs.
+- Use italics for titles of books, movies, operas, plays, albums and songs, computer/video games, newspapers and magazines, podcasts, and radio and television programs.
 Capitalize the principal words, including prepositions and conjunctions of four or more letters.
 Capitalize "the" in a publication's name, if that is how it appears in the masthead: The New York Times.

-- Titles of paintings, drawings, statues and other works of art are put in quotation marks: Leonardo da Vinci's "Mona Lisa".
+- Titles of paintings, drawings, statues and other works of art are put in quotation marks: Leonardo da Vinci's "Mona Lisa."

 - Use quotes for chapters of books and articles in journals.

 - In text, capitalize course names and put in quotation marks: The student selected "Introduction to Economics" during her first semester.

 - Capitalize the titles of lectures, theses and dissertations: The professor presented a public lecture, "Women, Feminism and Islam," on Nov.
 13.

 U.S. is acceptable on second reference and in news headlines.